 Concluding the letter of recommendation, you need to add an overall outline of how the course or the job profile is an opportunity for the applicant to grow professionally as well as personally.
 Connect the candidate’s traits with their chosen program or work opportunity and highlight the key pointers mentioning how it is a suitable choice for them to realize their career goals.

-We hope that this blog has helped you understand what a letter of recommendation is and how you can effectively draft it by keeping in mind the respective individual’s key traits in order to make the assessment committee comprehend how they are suitable for their applied course or job profile.
-If you need further expert guidance, you can always reach out to our Leverage Edu mentors and we’ll guide you in writing impressive LORs and SOPs to ensure that you get shortlisted for your dream course and university.
+We hope that this blog has helped you understand what a letter of recommendation is and how you can effectively draft it.
+If you need further expert guidance, you can always reach out to our Leverage Edu experts and we’ll guide you in writing impressive LORs and SOPs to ensure that you get shortlisted for your dream course and university!